JosephSerUSP/Stillnight-Win3.1/doc/gameDesign.md

 Traits should be flexible.
 I should be able to cover novel traits without needing to hardcode them.

+-Effects: These directly affect battlers, such as changing hp, applying states, changing level / xp / parameters, etc.
+'learnAction' - Teaches an action to a creature.
+'learnPassive' - Teaches a passive to a creature.
+'elementAdd' - Adds a new element to the battler.
+'elementChange' - Changes all elements of this battler to the target element.
+If the battler has no elements, it should now have one.
+Effects should be flexible.
+I should be able to cover novel effects without hardcoding them.
+For example, I should be able to write an effect that changes a battler's maxActions on the fly, even if a 'changeMaxActions' effect doesn't exist.

+-

 Both Effects and Traits also must generate description strings.
 These are going to be attached to an object's description.
 For example, a "Mythril Sword"'s "Description" field might just say "A sword made from legendary ore.", but, dynamically, "Increases ATK by 5." will be appended to its description, and (ATK 12 -> ATK 17 (+5)) will be shown in the equip preview when equipping this item.
 Characteristics such as Scope and Condition must also be dynamically shown on the description.

-TRAIT OBJECTS:
-all trait objects have:
-'condition' - a condition for which this object's traits are inherited.

-1.Passives: Trait Objects that are innate or learned by creatures. a and b are the same subject.

-2.Equipment: Trait Objects that are equipped to creatures. a and b are the same subject.
-Equipment can be modified to have different traits.
-'price' - how much currency is required to purchase this equipment at a shop.

-3.States: Trait Objects that are temporarily applied to creatures; a is the state applier, b is the state subject.
-States expire.
-The architecture for handling state expiry should be flexible, not hardcoded.
-States can expire after X turns, random chance every turn, on certain triggers, etc.
+## 2. Trait Objects (The Sources)
+A **Trait Object** is any entity that carries **Traits**.
+A `Game_Battler` aggregates traits from all its active Trait Objects to calculate its final parameters and state.

+All Trait Objects have:
+*   `condition`: A condition that must be met for the object's traits to be active (e.g., "HP < 50%").

+**Types of Trait Objects:**
+1.  **Passives**: Innate or learned abilities.
+2.  **Equipment**: Only one weapon can be equipped.
+Any combination of any other equipment type can be equipped.
+(Most units have only 1 equipment slot.)
+    *   `price`: Cost in shops.
+3.  **States**: Temporary conditions applied to battlers.
+    *   **Expiry**: States expire based on flexible criteria (turn count, probability, triggers).
-4.Battlers: The battle units.
-They're both allies and enemies.
-They inherit traits from Passives, Equipment, States and the PC.
+4.  **Battlers**: The units themselves.
+They are the base Trait Object for themselves and inherit traits from Passives, Equipment, States and the PC.
-They have the following:
-'lvl', 'exp' etc.
+    * `lvl`, `exp` etc.
--'mHp' - how much hp they can have at maximum.
+    * `mHp` - how much hp they can have at maximum.
--'mpd' - how much mp they drain from the summoner on every action.
+    * `mpd` - how much mp they drain from the summoner on every action.
--'atk' - an outgoing multiplier for physical abilities. default is 10 = 100% damage.
+    * `atk` - an outgoing multiplier for physical abilities. default is 10 = 100% damage.
--'mat' - an outgoing multiplier for magical abilities. default is 10 = 100% damage.
+    * `mat` - an outgoing multiplier for magical abilities. default is 10 = 100% damage.
--'def' - an incoming multiplier for physical abilities. default is 10 = 100% damage.
+    * `def` - an incoming multiplier for physical abilities. default is 10 = 100% damage.
--'mdf' - an incoming multiplier for magical abilities. default is 10 = 100% damage.
+    * `mdf` - an incoming multiplier for magical abilities. default is 10 = 100% damage.
--'mxa' - the maximum amount of abilities this battler can have learned.
+    * `mxa` - the maximum amount of abilities this battler can have learned.
 Default is 4.
--'mxp' - the maximum amoutn of passives this battler can have learned.
+    * `mxp` - the maximum amoutn of passives this battler can have learned.
 Default is 2.
--'ele' - an array of elements the creature is aligned with.
+    * `ele` - an array of elements the creature is aligned with.
 This can be repeated instances of the same element.
 It is used as: an outcoing multiplier for all abilities (1.25x for each instance of an 'same' elemental match), 2. an incoming multiplier for all abilities (1.25x for each instance of a 'resistance' or 'weakness' type elemental match )
+    * `eqs` - how many equipment slots that unit has.
+Default is 1.

 EFFECT OBJECTS:
 1.Actions: Apply Effects to targets.
 They can be: